lsc-sde/docker-analytics-workspace-mgmt/docs/image.md

 ---
-title: Container Image
+title: Management Portal
-parent: Analytics Workspace Management Portal
+parent: Analytics Workspace Management Services
 layout: page
-grand_parent: Components
+grand_parent: Architecture
 ---
 The Analytics Workspace Management Portal is designed to simplify the management of Analytics Workspaces in a Kubernetes Jupyterhub environment.
 It provides a simple user interface to allow the management of workspaces and bindings that allow the mapping of users to a workspace.